jfmengels/node-elm-review/README.md

 I **highly** recommend [reading this section on when to enable rules](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/#when-to-write-or-enable-a-rule) in your configuration though.

-You can use the same mechanic to try out a single rule before adding the dependency to your existing configuration and adding it to your configuration.
+You can use the same mechanics to try out a single rule before adding the dependency to your existing configuration and adding it to your configuration.

 ```bash
 npx elm-review --template jfmengels/elm-review-unused/example --rules NoUnused.Variables